netzkolchose/jquery.browserterminal/README.md

 ### INSTALL

-Run `npm install` in package directory.
+Run `npm install -production` in package directory for browser related stuff.

 ### DEMO

+* With pty.js:

-Run `npm start` and point your browser to http://localhost:8000
+Run `npm install && npm start` and point your browser to http://localhost:8000

+* With Python:

+Run `python server.py` and point your browser to http://localhost:8000

 ### TODO
 * resize